davisjam/davisjam.github.io/_pages/research.md

 ## Actively recruiting

 **I welcome *graduate* and *undergraduate* researchers passionate about improving the quality of computing systems.**
 Please review the lab description and the active projects to understand whether you are interested in joining our work.
 If so, follow [these instructions](/join-lab) to check your qualifications and submit your application.
 {: .notice--info}

-For a full publication list of our publications, see [here](/publications).
+For a full list of our publications, see [here](/publications).
 Here are some of our current projects:

-- Software engineering for domain-specific languages
+- Secure software engineering for domain-specific languages (regexes, GraphQL)
 - "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)" &mdash; Software engineering and its intersection with AI + Machine Learning
-- Engineering for safety and security &mdash; in both cyber- and cyber-physical systems.
+- Engineering for safety and security &mdash; in cyber- and cyber-physical systems

 ## About the Duality Lab